-Clearwater Cave, at over one hundred kilometres, is the longest cave in Southeast Asia and contains many stalactites.
+Clearwater Cave, in Malaysia's Gunung Mulu National Park, at over one hundred kilometres, is the longest cave in Southeast Asia and contains many stalactites.

 The Orang Asli, the aboriginal people of the Malaysian Peninsula, totalled over sixty thousand people at the end of the twentieth century.